 “I interviewed numerous victims,” Lin, who stars in the film, told the audience.
-“They shared with me their experience, not just what the torture was like but also the mental pressure, how their physicality was when they were being shocked by electric batons and their fingers had been punctured [inaudible].
+“They shared with me their experiences, not just what the torture was like but also the mental pressure, how their physicality was when they were being shocked by electric batons and their fingers had been punctured [inaudible].
 Those are real things that are happening.”

 An investigative report issued by Canadian lawmaker David Kilgour, human rights lawyer David Matas, and journalist Ethan Gutmann in June showed that China has illegally harvested organs from prisoners on a massive scale.

-“The ultimate conclusion is that the Chinese Communist Party has engaged the State in the mass killings of innocents, primarily practitioners of the spiritually-based set of exercises, Falun Gong, but also Uyghurs, Tibetans, and select House Christians, in order to obtain organs for transplants,” the researchers wrote.
+“The ultimate conclusion is that the Chinese Communist Party has engaged the state in the mass killings of innocents, primarily practitioners of the spiritually based set of exercises, Falun Gong, but also Uyghurs, Tibetans, and select House Christians, in order to obtain organs for transplants,” the researchers wrote.

-In June 2016, the U.S. Congress passed a resolution, condemning state-sanctioned forced organ harvesting in China, demanding the Chinese government immediately end the practice for prisoners of conscience, and directing the State Department to further analyze the issue.
+In June 2016, the U.S. Congress passed a resolution, condemning state-sanctioned forced organ harvesting in China, demanding the Chinese regime immediately end the practice for prisoners of conscience, and directing the State Department to further analyze the issue.
 The European Parliament passed a similar declaration in July, condemning China’s organ harvesting from prisoners of conscience and calling on the EU’s political entity to do something about it.

 Lin told the Washington Free Beacon on Wednesday that the “systematic killing” demands a fiercer response from the international community as well as an explanation from China.

-“In the last decade or so, hundreds of thousands of prisoners of conscience, including Falun Gong practitioners, House Christians, Tibetans, Uyghurs, have been harvested—heart, liver, kidney, cornea—and killed,” Lee told the Free Beacon.
+“In the last decade or so, hundreds of thousands of prisoners of conscience, including Falun Gong practitioners, House Christians, Tibetans, and Uyghurs, have been harvested—heart, liver, kidney, cornea—and killed,” Lin told the Free Beacon.
 “The crime is still going on, despite all the efforts to stop it.
 I think the film will really help bring awareness to the issue and hopefully end the crime as soon as possible.”

 Human Rights Watch